michaelruocco/idv-context/README.md

 ## Todo

-*   Pull otp into separate module (under a new methods folder so we can have a module for each method)
 *   Functionality to post results to verification context
 *   Return eligibility reasons against methods and sequences
 *   Tidy up cloud formation templates and try out creating API gateway